 While there is no “cure” to halting hiker hunger there may be steps you can take to help your body out by giving it some of the more vital nutrients as often as possible on the longer stretches.

 How Can You Fight Hiker Hunger?

-There are a few things which can be focused on to help support your body and nutrition from a quality standpoint along with the use of supplements which provide your body some measure of help in the times away from a quality diet source.
+There are a few things that can be focused on to help support your body and nutrition from a quality standpoint along with the use of supplements that provide your body some measure of help in the times away from a quality diet source.

 Building a Better Diet on the Trail